anuja01/JSInterviewQnA/Generic_Frontend_developerQnA.md

         Local storage with React: https://www.robinwieruch.de/local-storage-react

 ### 6. What can you do to improve page performance?
--Reduce number of Network calls
+-Reduce number of Network calls.
 -Enable Gzip compression (for HTML, CSS) -  add it as a build configuration
 good read: https://medium.com/@rajaraodv/two-quick-ways-to-reduce-react-apps-size-in-production-82226605771a

--Minify Javascript, CSS, HTML - online tools
+-Minify Javascript, CSS, HTML - online tools.
--use vector graphics (SVG)
+-use vector graphics (SVG).
--caching
+-caching.
--use CDN
+-use CDN.
--Check with lighthouse
+-Check with lighthouse.

 ### 7.What are CSS preprocessors?
 Allowed to write more dynamic css